Camp Lejeune Prostate Cancer Lawsuits

 Because each case is different, it is recommended you discuss your legal claim with a knowledgeable Camp Lejeune attorney.
 These attorneys can give you a better idea of what you can expect from your lawsuit and the potential remedies you may be able to receive.

 Even if you had previously obtained compensation and benefits for the diseases or conditions you sustained because of your exposure to the contaminated water, you might still be able to pursue legal action under the Camp Lejeune Justice Act.
-However, there is a chance that if you are successful with your lawsuit, the compensation awarded to you will be reduced by these previous benefits.
-For more information regarding this issue and what a lawsuit may mean for your benefits, reach out to a Camp Lejeune water contamination attorney and have them provide a more detailed explanation.
+However, there is a chance that if you are successful with your lawsuit, the compensation awarded to you will be reduced by any previous benefits.

 Do You Need a Lawyer to Help With Your Camp Lejeune Lawsuit?

-If you want to pursue a Camp Lejeune lawsuit, it is best to work with a skilled attorney who has handled these complex legal cases before and has taken on the government.
-This is because bringing a Camp Lejeune legal claim will likely be challenging and involve more than just filling out documents.
+If you want to pursue a Camp Lejeune lawsuit, it is best to work with a skilled attorney who has handled these complex legal cases before and has previously challenged the government.
+This is because bringing a Camp Lejeune legal claim will likely be complicated and involve more than just filling out documents.
 Individuals who want to bring a successful case will also have to provide evidence establishing the extent of their disease and show proof of the correlation between their prostate cancer and the toxic water at Camp Lejeune.
-Thankfully, when you work with one of these attorneys, they can handle all aspects of this lawsuit for you.

 Personal Injury Lawyer